rtreertree/fluently-forge/README.md

 2. To push change in Prisma database make a change and run following command
 	- `npx prisma generate`
 	- `npx prisma db push`

-### fixed or improve in the future
-1. in `auth.ts` is contains DB pull every JWT request